iizukanao/picam/README.md

 Binary release is available at https://github.com/iizukanao/picam/releases/latest

-[picam preinstalled Raspbian jessie image](http://s.kyu-mu.net/raspbian-picam/) is available too.
-Write it to an SD card larger than 4.5GB, boot it, then run `raspi-config` to expand the filesystem.

 Also, out-of-the-box SD card image for live streaming (picam + Raspbian + live streaming server) is available at https://github.com/iizukanao/picam-streamer

 If you want to build picam yourself, see [INSTALL.md](INSTALL.md).